 Brandon’s daughter, Faith and his two nephews joined us.
 Faith wants to take over the business from her Dad.

 “She’s fearless.” the pride behind his warm smile obvious

 “I chased a sting ray the other day.” she boasted.
 I’d be boasting that too.

 I watched as she dived into the water to pull out rat tails—another new marine creature discovery, a shell with the distinctive 80’s fashion faux pas hanging down the back.
 Brandon showed me how to follow their snail trail in the sand and pull them out from their hiding place.
 I kinda failed at that one too.

 Brandon pointed ahead.
 “There see that.
 There’s a few fish out there.”
 I pretended to see what he was pointing at through my squint, but all I see was bobbing water and the odd glint.
-How on earth does he see that?

 Again and again Brandon’s spear sailed through the air.
 Again and again I saw nothing.
 Only once the spear splashed down did I see the water bubbling over as the fish jumped out of the way.

 “Got him.”
 Brandon victoriously pulled back the spear, but only a few scales were stuck to the end.
 “Shaved five gills of his head.
 Still got away.”

 Noticing my pretty pathetic hunting skills, Brandon stopped to show me how to throw the spear and give me a little practice.
 He was patient and supportive and took me through each throw step-by-step until I eventually got it.
 Sort of.